 - 1 teaspoon vanilla

-Note: You may want to freeze filling balls overnight.
+Note: You may want to freeze the filling balls overnight.

 - Preheat oven to 350º.
-Add paper liners to 12 cup muffin tin and spray insides of papers with non-stick cooking spray.
+Add paper liners to 12 cup muffin tin and spray the insides of paper with non-stick cooking spray.
 Set aside.

 - Bake for 30 minutes or until the middle of the muffins look baked and the muffin pops back up when depressed slightly with the tip of a finger.